anniejose212/testbotchronicles/_posts/2025-08-07-what-is-cloud-based-software.md

+---
+layout: post
+title: "What is Cloud-Based Software?"
+date: 2025-08-07
+categories: [qa manual and automation blog]
+---

 Content:

 In today’s digital world, the term cloud-based software is everywhere.
 From email to photo storage to business apps, many tools we use daily are powered by “the cloud.”
 But what does that really mean?